rabbitmq/cluster-operator/docs/proposals/20200310-crd-spec-configurability.md

 ### Alternative 2

-A new structure for the CRD spec where it uses the StatefulSet, and Service kubernetes template directly in the spec.
+A new structure for the CRD spec where it uses the StatefulSet and Service kubernetes templates directly in the spec.
 This has been explored from previous version of this KEP.
 It achieves the same level of flexibility and configurability as the this KEP's proposed solution.

-However, it has the downside of increasing complexity.
+However, this alternative approach has the downside of increasing complexity.
+As users will need to understand  the internal resources behind the CRD to be able to configure common properties that we expose at top level today.
+For example, for users to configure rabbitmq image, instead of using `spec.image` at the top level, they will have to configure `spec.statefulSetTemplate.spec.template.spec.containers[0].image` with this alternative approach.
+In addition, if our controller fills in defaults for templates like what the controller currently does, CRD manifests will have the complete manifests of the statefulSet and ingress Service.
+CRD manifests will become harder to navigate and to modify for users after creation.

 ## Upgrade Strategy